 II- Implementing Physics Education Research-informed pedagogies

 An interesting implementation of a studio-physics program for grades 11 and 12 is carefully described and thoroughly documented by York Mills high school teacher Meyer.
 Many of the large learning gains documented in the PER literature are replicated and at times even surpassed.
 Whittaker (a 2013 winner of CAP teaching prize for High School and Cegep teaching) and Charles describe in another paper how research can inform classroom design.
 The paper builds on research findings showing that the central focus in classrooms should not be on the teacher but students and their social interactions (include peer-to-peer interactions and novice-to-expert interactions).
 In another paper by Charles et al, the construction of a community of practice composed of post secondary science instructors is described.
-The aim of the resulting SATISE consortium is to support the implementation of pedagogical innovations.
+The aim of the resulting SALTISE consortium is to support the implementation of pedagogical innovations.
 Aligned with the idea of implementing, replicating pedagogical innovations and making them sustainable and lasting, this issue features a number of papers that document the implementation of PER-informed pedagogies in various contexts.

 III- Preparing future physics teachers